Onyekachukwu-Nweke/CloudGen-Coding-Assessment/README.md

 4. Created a network terraform file (`network.tf`) which contains all AWS network resources and configurations of the project.

-5. Created a variables file (`variables.tf`) to define any input variables needed for your infrastructure setup.
+5. Created a variables file (`variables.tf`) to define any input variables needed in the infrastructure setup.

 6. Create an output file (`outputs.tf`) to define any outputs you want to display after the infrastructure deployment.